tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   **Answer:** False.
 Technical rules might be disregarded in order to satisfy business rules.

+For more comprehensive data cleaning strategies, slack out the following [link](https://www.kaggle.com/chrisbow/kernels?sortBy=relevance&group=everyone&search=Cleaning+data+with+Python&page=1&pageSize=20&userId=1541110) for curious students who want to learn more about data-cleaning processes using Python.
 Ask if there are any questions before moving on.

 - - -